 One person’s trash is another person’s treasure and who doesn’t love hunting for bargains?
 Running a car boot sale is a popular PTA event and a great fundraising activity.
 Be mindful of requirements though.

-- Once you have a date in mind, contact your local authority to see whether you need a permit and to check costs.
+- Two to three months before: Once you have a date in mind, contact your local authority to see whether you need a permit and to check costs.
 Calculate how many cars you can fit on the premises, allowing space between vehicles.
-Identify access points, and discuss how, where and when sellers and buyers will arrive and depart - using separate gates if possible.
+Identify access points, and discuss how, where and when sellers and buyers will arrive and depart – using separate gates if possible.
 Assemble your team and delegate tasks accordingly.
-Agree what to charge - usually around £5-10 per pitch.
+Agree what to charge – usually around £5-10 per pitch.

-- Send a letter to parents with a tear-off booking form, asking for the seller's name, address and car registration number.
-Create posters with PTA Print Shop and spread the word with flyers, banners and via social media.
+- One to two months before: Send a letter to parents with a tear-off booking form, asking for the seller’s name, address and car registration number.
+Spread the word with flyers, posters, banners and via social media.
 Provide sellers with an advice sheet when they register and make it clear that they bring their cars onto the premises at their own risk.
 Include guidelines on trademarks, copyright and trade descriptions (see below).
 Confirm that any commercial traders have their own public liability insurance.

-- Contact sellers with an outline of arrival points and times.
+- Two weeks before: Contact sellers with an outline of arrival points and times.
 Draw up a rota, appointing stewards, litter pickers, and volunteers to collect entry fees and serve refreshments.
 Purchase walkie-talkies so team members can communicate with each other during the event.

 Tips and advice for running a car boot sale